candlerb/netbox-webhook-dnsupdate/README.md

 * Any save of an ipaddress object will cause the DNS records to be queried and reconciled, even if the `address` and `dns_name` have not changed
-* **If you save any ipaddress object where the dns_name is empty, this will cause all existing PTR records for that IP address to be removed**
+* **If you save any ipaddress object where the dns_name is empty, this will cause all existing PTR records for that IP address to be removed** (plus, if there was a forward DNS name which is the same as the PTR record, that forward DNS entry will be removed as well)
 * If you change *both* the `address` and `dns_name` of an ipaddress object at the same time, the old name and address will remain in the DNS
 * You have to configure each zone that you want to update.
 It does not work